TheGoodlike13/oblivion_dmg/README.md

 Similar to healing, it would only add to the complexity of the code.

 Resist and weakness are treated as the same type of effect.
-As a result, items or spells cannot have both.
+As a result, items or spells cannot have both under strict parsing rules.
-It could be possible to make such a spell in-game, but it would be of no practical use.
+It is possible to make such a spell in-game, but it would be of no practical use.
+Also, due to the way effects are processed, it is very non-intuitive.

 All items and spells must have a unique name.
 This allows them to be uniquely referenced without issue when planning attacks.